 By using first-principles density-functional calculations, we have studied (001)-oriented slabs of $BaTiO_3$ and $PbTiO_3$ in external electric fields.
-Artificial electric fields introduced by the periodic boundary conditions of the supercell approach have been eliminated with the help of an external dipole layer in the vacuum region.
+Artificial electric fields introduced by the periodic boundary conditions of the supercell approach were eliminated with the help of an external dipole layer in the vacuum region.
 In this way it is possible to handle periodically repeated polarized slabs as if they were genuinely isolated, without the need for large vacuum separations.
 This makes the dipole correction a very useful tool for all problems where slabs with nonvanishing dipole moments or inequivalent surface terminations have to be considered.

-For the BaO-terminated BaTiO3 slabs and the TiO2terminated PbTiO3 slabs as thin as 7 atomic layers, we have found strong evidence for the presence of an instability to a spontaneously polarized ground state with the polarization perpendicular to the surface.
-This is in agreement with recent experiments2 and a microscopic effective-Hamiltonian study.
-However, because the latter approach does not explicitly take into account the structural relaxations at the surface, it cannot provide the detailed level of description that our theory gives.
-In particular, we find an enhancement of the polarization at the surface for which the polarization points inwards. whereas the polarization is reduced when the spontaneous polarization points outwards.
+For BaO-terminated $BaTiO_3$ slabs and TiO_2 -terminated PbTiO_3 slabs as thin as seven atomic layers, we found strong evidence for the presence of an instability to a spontaneously polarized ground state with the polarization perpendicular to the surface.
+This is in agreement with recent experiments2 and a microscopic effective-Hamiltonian study.7 However, because the latter approach does not explicitly take into account the structural relaxations at the surface, it cannot provide the detailed level of description that our theory gives.
+In particular, we find an enhancement of the polarization at the surface for which the polarization points inward, whereas the polarization is reduced when the spontaneous polarization points outward.
 We have also detailed the variations in these surface relaxations as the polarization of the slab is modified by an external electric field.